 or activating a "Buy", "Purchase", or "Checkout" button).

-allows the web page to exchange information with the
+The PaymentRequest allows the web page to exchange information with the

 user agent while the user is providing input before approving or denying a payment request.

-The shippingAddress
+The shippingAddress and shippingOption attributes

-are populated during processing if the requestShipping
+are populated during processing if the requestShipping flag is set.

-extended attribute means that the PaymentRequest
+The [SecureContext] extended attribute means that the PaymentRequest

 is only exposed within a secure context and won't be accessible elsewhere.

-The following example shows how to construct a PaymentRequest
+The following example shows how to construct a PaymentRequest and begin the

 user interaction:

-is constructed using the supplied methodData
+The PaymentRequest is constructed using the supplied methodData

-list including any payment method specific data
+list including any payment method specific data, the payment details,

-and the payment options
+and the payment options.

-sequence contains PaymentMethodData
+The methodData sequence contains PaymentMethodData dictionaries

 containing the payment method identifiers for the payment methods that the web site accepts